 Saving money and minds

 Cloud based training isn’t only about the knowledge gained by trainees, it’s also about efficiency.
 Most importantly for any business, what’s mobile is also cost efficient.
 By moving into the cloud, businesses instantly bypass the costs associated with in-house training development, or the expensive outsourcing of education to outside teachers or programs.

 “The value extends beyond the obvious,” says Chris Lennon, Director of Product Management at SilkRoad Technology.
 “The energy that goes into managing the infrastructure can be invested into improving your training programs.
 It’s hard to put a price tag on your energy and focus, but all of us working today understand the value.”

 Mobility also translates into analytics, and training analytics are more valuable than the data Google give you on visitors to your websites.

 “Using internet reporting technology, management teams can see the time of day people completed the training,” says TechScholar Principal William Breslow.
 “With properly programmed features, they can even see how much time was spent on any individual screen and what links were accessed for more information.
 This helps fine-tune and structure future training.”

-Online training gets intimate with user in a second way, however.
+Online virtual training gets intimate with user in a second way, however.
 By collecting data on trainees, training in the cloud can evolve to fit an employee’s needs: A process called personalization.
 With a personalized training platform, the technology adapts to its user, rather than the other way around.